 3. Make sure it feels like a safe space.

 In order to succeed in early recovery, clients need to be safe and at ease.
 That means that they should make sure their sober living home feels comfortable to them.
 That might mean choosing a facility that has a smaller number of clients for example.
 The key is making sure that you will be at ease in your environment.
 It is also important that you get along with the house manager, who can have a big impact on the environment of the sober living.

 4. Be prepared to learn

 No matter how great the sober living home is, it won’t always be easy.
-That’s because an important part of sober living is learning how to coexist with other people and maintain or adapt new life skills.
+This is because an important part of sober living is learning how to coexist with other people and maintain or adapt new life skills.
 Eventually these skills will help you have healthy relationships with your family and people at work.
-Not only that but they will teach you how to live life as a sober individual.
-Sober living is an opportunity to do this in a safe space, with people who are going through similar things.
+Not only that, but they will teach you how to live life as a sober individual.
+Sober living is an opportunity to do this in a safe space, with people who are going through a similar situation.

 If you or a loved one are looking for options of Sober Living to assist with your substance abuse recovery, reach out to us at GateHouse.
 We are available to you 24/7!
 Call us at (855) 448-3588.